grizzi/remind/docs/JOURNAL.md

 - [ ] OAuth authentication
 - [ ] Choose settings on the first login
 - [ ] Proper handling of time and timezones (it could be part of user settings)
+- [ ] More complex filtering options for subscriptions and plans
+- [ ] Multi-currency support
+- [ ] Add a "confirm your email" step
+- [ ] Add a "forgot your password" step
+- [ ] Add a "reset your password" step